prominence-eosc/docs/policies.md

 * `autoScalingType`: if set to `null` or the explicit string value `none` only existing resources will be considered to run the job and no additional resources will be provisioned.
 * `runSerialTasksOnAllNodes`: by default serial tasks are only run on one node for the case of multi-node jobs.
 Setting this to `True` results in serial tasks being run on all nodes.
 * `priority`: integer enabling users to sort their jobs to determine which will be run first.
 Large values denote better priority.
+Note that this is used for influencing the order in which jobs are run, rather than guaranteeing the order.
+Use a DAG workflow in order to guarantee the order in which jobs are run.

 For example:
 ```